paddytobias/paddytobias.github.io/index.md

 ### eResearch Analyst, University of New England - Intersect Australia
 <em>2016-2018</em>

-Based at UNE, reporting to the Deputy Vice Chancellor - Research (DVCR), Prof. Heiko Daniel.
+Based at UNE, reporting to the Deputy Vice Chancellor - Research (DVCR).
 Whilst located in the Research Services Directorate, to carry out this role effectively, I worked collaboratively with the University Library and the IT Directorate, as well as the faculties.

 <details><summary><b>Click</b> to see a selection of activities</summary>
 <p><b>Strategic Initiatives</b></p>